 While cognitive skills may look very different as children grow and develop, the importance of these skills cannot be understated.
 The toddler who is trying out different puzzle pieces to figure out where they fit is developing cognitive skills, as is the high schooler who is examining graphed data to identify trends.
 In both cases, they are building on cognitive processes that will help them continue to learn throughout their lives.

-To be a successful learner, children must learn to attend to classroom activities, understand that other people have different feelings or points of view, manipulate information in their heads, effectively communicate, and develop problem skills to solve problems.
-Children who have difficulty with any of these skills may find school to challenging.
+To be successful learners, children must learn to attend classroom activities, understand that other people have different feelings or points of view, manipulate information in their heads, effectively communicate, and develop problem skills to solve problems.
+Children who have difficulty with any of these skills may find school too challenging.
 Fortunately, research shows that parents, teachers, and other adults can help children develop their cognitive processes through deliberate actions like those measured with CLASS.

 Rimm-Kaufman, Curby, Grimm, Nathanson, & Brock (2009) also examined the impact of classroom quality on children’s self-regulation.
 They used four subtests of the Preschool Self-Regulation Assessment, which included the Pencil Tapping task, to assess the self-regulation skills of 172 kindergarteners.
 They learned that higher levels of Classroom Organization and Instructional Support were positively associated with cognitive and behavioral self-control.
 In addition, students who entered kindergarten with better self-regulation displayed greater behavioral self-control and work habits at the end of kindergarten.

 The relationship between cognitive skills and longer-term outcomes is clear: students who develop their analytic and executive function skills early in life tend to do better in school and, in turn, the workforce.
 Supportive relationships between children and adults can help bolster these skills.